eunos-1128/openstructure/modules/doc/actions.rst

     --dockq               Compute DockQ scores and its components.
 Relevant interfaces with at least one contact (any atom within 5A) of the reference structure are available as key "dockq_reference_interfaces".
-Only interfaces between
-                          peptide chains are considered here!
-Key
+Protein-protein,
+                          protein-nucleotide and nucleotide-nucleotide
-                          "dockq_interfaces" is a subset of
-                          "dockq_reference_interfaces" that contains interfaces
+                          interfaces are considered.
+Key "dockq_interfaces" is a subset of "dockq_reference_interfaces" that contains
-                          that can be mapped to the model.
+                          interfaces that can be mapped to the model.
 They are stored as lists in format [ref_ch1, ref_ch2, mdl_ch1, mdl_ch2].
-                          The respective DockQ scores for "dockq_interfaces" are available as key "dockq".
+The respective DockQ scores for
+                          "dockq_interfaces" are available as key "dockq".
 It's components are available as keys: "fnat" (fraction of reference contacts which are also there in model) "irmsd" (interface RMSD), "lrmsd" (ligand RMSD).
 The DockQ score is strictly designed to score each interface individually.
 We also provide two averaged versions to get one full model score: "dockq_ave", "dockq_wave".
 The first is simply the average of "dockq_scores", the latter is a weighted average with weights derived from number of contacts in the reference interfaces.
-These two scores only consider interfaces that are present in both, the model and the reference. "dockq_ave_full" and "dockq_wave_full" add zeros in the average computation for each interface that is only present in the reference but not in the model.
+These two scores only consider interfaces that are present in both, the model and the reference. "dockq_ave_full" and "dockq_wave_full" add
+                          zeros in the average computation for each interface that is only present in the reference but not in the model.
     --dockq-capri-peptide
                           Flag that changes two things in the way DockQ and its underlying scores are computed which is proposed by